0xbharath/slurp-old/README.md

     - Better concurrency
     - Punycode support for internationalized domains (S3 doesn't allow internationalized buckets; so this app just notifies and skips (certstream) or exits (manual mode))
 - Domain mode so that you can test individual domains.
 - **New** Keywords mode so that you can attempt enumeration based on keywords.
+Why is this useful?
+Sometimes organizations have shorthand names that they go by.
+If you wanted to test that shorthand name you could not do so previously; now you can by using this mode of enumeration.
 - **New** Supports a list of domains now.
 - Certstream mode so that you can enumerate s3 buckets in real time.
 - Colorized output for visual grep ;)
-- Currently generates over 400 permutations per domain
+- Currently generates over 1200 permutations per domain and keyword
-- `StoreInDB` which will eventually be used to push data to a database
 - Strong copyleft license

 ## Usage